Al-Mada'in: Abbasid period

 In 750, the Abbasid family captured al-Mada'in and the rest of Iraq, and declared themselves as the new caliphate.
 In 754, the Abbasid caliph al-Mansur briefly held his court at Rumiya (which was included in al-Mada'in).
 He also had his prominent military officer Abu Muslim killed at the same place.
 In 755, the White Palace of al-Mada'in was destroyed under the orders of al-Mansur, who wanted to create a new city, which would later get completed in 762, and would be known as Baghdad, and would become the new capital of the Abbasid Caliphate (although he ordered the White Palace to be restored, it remained in decay).
-After the foundation of Baghdad, the decline of al-Mada'in became faster, and many of the inhabitants resettled in Baghdad, while the Church fo the East patriarch and the exilarch were forced to move to the city.
+After the foundation of Baghdad, the decline of al-Mada'in became faster, and many of the inhabitants resettled in Baghdad, while the Church of the East patriarch and the exilarch were forced to move to the city.
 Nevertheless, the patriarch Timothy I founded a hospital at al-Mada'in in 790.

 During the Fourth Fitna (809–813) between Caliph al-Amin (r.
 809–813), and his brother al-Ma'mun (r.
 813–833), al-Mada'in was captured in 812 by al-Ma'mun's general Tahir ibn Husayn, who then marched towards Baghdad.
 In 817, the people of Baghdad revolted, and proclaimed the Abbasid prince Ibrahim ibn al-Mahdi as their leader.
 The rebels also managed to capture Baghdad's surrounding regions, which included al-Mada'in.
 One year later, al-Mada'in was recaptured by al-Ma'mun's Persian officer al-Hasan ibn Sahl, and by the next year, Iraq was once again under the control of al-Ma'mun.

 During the Abbasid civil war (865–866), Abu'l-Saj Devdad, a relative of the Iranian prince Khaydhar ibn Kawus al-Afshin, was put charge in the defense of al-Mada'in in 865.
 The Abbasid caliphs al-Mu'tadid (r.
 892–902) and al-Muqtafi (r.
 902–908) further ruined al-Mada'in by digging it up for building materials to construct the Taj Palace in Baghdad.
 In August 942, a battle occurred at al-Mada'in between a combined Hamdanid-Turkish army and the Baridis, who both fought for the de facto rule over Iraq.
 The battle ended in a Baridi defeat.